DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk8-quiz.md

 What does UDP stand for:

-User Datagram Protocol: Used when you don't mind a more unreliable connection, but real time interactivity is more important.
+User Datagram Protocol: Used when you don’t mind a more unreliable connection, but real time interactivity is more important.
 Voice Over IP, Video Chat are examples of where you might use UDP

 SHOW